 Now launch Microsoft Edge using this EXE file and check if it fixes the STATUS_ACCESS_VIOLATION error

-Apart from the stable version that you might be currently using, Microsoft also runs a Beta build.
+Besides your stable version, Microsoft also runs a Beta build.
 BETA is mainly used for testing experimental features, but at the same time, it might not get bugged with issues that the stable build seems to go through.

-If you are using a third-party extension that deals with scripts, you recommend that you disable them right away.
+If you use a third-party extension that deals with scripts, you recommend disabling them immediately.

-While extensions part of this domain allow you to add and modify web pages, they seem to be the root cause of this issue.
+While the extensions part of this domain allows you to add and modify web pages, they seem to be the root cause of this issue.
 So it would be best if you considered disabling them as of now.
 Here are the steps to disable: